JolonB/CompletePureShuffle/README.md

 where <img src="https://render.githubusercontent.com/render/math?math=\gamma=0.57721\ldots"> is the [Euler-Mascheroni constant](https://en.wikipedia.org/wiki/Euler%E2%80%93Mascheroni_constant).

+### Median

+I haven't come up with a mathematical expression for this yet, but the median is expressed by [OEIS Sequence A073593](https://oeis.org/A073593).

 ### Code

-There is also a software implementation for this so you can compare the speed for yourself.
+There is also a software implementation for the mean so you can compare the speed for yourself.
 The time complexity is `O(n)` as opposed to `O(ni)` for the non-mathematical implementation, where `i` is the number of iterations.

 As with the non-mathematical implementation, the code can be compiled the same way (but using the `math_shuffler.c` file instead) with the following compiler flags: